kstep/graphicsmagick/README.txt

 * On Unix-type systems, Windows/MinGW, and Windows/Cygwin,
   GraphicsMagick requires libltdl from libtool in order to support building GraphicsMagick with dynamically loadable modules.
-A copy of libltdl is bundled with GraphicsMagick and may be optionally configured to be installed with GraphicsMagick (via --enable-ltdl-install option), but it is recommended to install it separately via a binary package or by building and installing the libtool source package.
 Libtool is available via anonymous FTP from

      ftp://ftp.gnu.org/pub/gnu/libtool/